osrn/lazy-ledger/README.md

 [^3]: valid amount after mincap, maxcap, blacklist and anti-bot processing

 Following the boot sequence plugin retrieves all past forged blocks from the core database, calculating stakeholders and allocations valid for the block's height & timestamp using the corresponding plan.
+Only blocks after first plan with non-zero allocation are retrieved for the sake of first-time synchronisation duration.
 Following initial sync, Ledger is updated in real time triggered by the core events.

 Governed by the plan parameters, a periodic payment job distributes rewards to the stakeholders.
 Transaction fee is calculated dynamically.
 Transfer recipients and pool sender limits are respected.
 A debt is only settled when the corresponding transaction is forged, but unsettled back should the transaction is reverted afterwards.